-Save energy on ESP32 with Deep Sleep
+Save energy on the ESP32 with Deep Sleep

 Note